TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 3/Mark 3.10.md

 ---

-for he had healed many; insomuch that as many as had plagues pressed upon him that they might touch him.
+For he had healed many, so that as many as had diseases pressed on him that they might touch him.